ICTU/quality-time/docs/DEVELOP.md

         return SourceMeasurement(value=str(loc))
 ```

-Most collector classes are bit more complex than that, because to retrieve the data they have to deal with API's and while parsing the data they have to take parameters into account.
+Most collector classes are a bit more complex than that, because to retrieve the data they have to deal with API's and while parsing the data they have to take parameters into account.
 See the collector source code for more examples.

 ##### Writing and running unit tests